airbnb/chronon/docs/source/Flink.md

 #### 1. Source

-The Source operator consumes from Kafka and deserializes the events into typed objects.
+The Source operator consumes events from Kafka and deserializes them into typed objects.
 For our Ice Cream shop example, we have this Proto:

 ```Scala
 IceCreamEventProto(